Version:

 Dereferencing Alias Entries

-RadiantOne Universal Directory stores supports alias entries as defined in RFC 22521.
+RadiantOne Directory stores supports alias entries as defined in RFC 22521.
 Alias entries point to/reference another entry in the directory.
 The attribute containing the location of the target entry (DN) is aliasedObjectName and the object class associated with these entries is alias.
 When a client requests an alias entry, they can indicate if they want the alias dereferenced or not.
 The indicators are outlined in the table below.

 Flag